 Make the offer to a limited number of customers.
 PriceUnlock’s founder limited the offer to 100 customers to generate scarcity and minimize refund costs if the project didn’t work out and they couldn’t fulfill their presale promise.

 Price increases as sales are made.
-Steph Smith used a tiered pricing strategy for her book, Doing Content Right, which meant the price went up as more people bought.
+Steph Smith used a tiered pricing strategy for her book, Doing Content Right, which meant the price increased as more people bought.
 This triggered scarcity and also helped her find the right price point/discounting mechanisms later.

 Invitations to have access to the tool.
 Superhuman and Hey.com were built through an invite-only strategy.
 This is an excellent solution if you want to build “behind closed doors” while at the same time benefiting from invaluable customer feedback, retaining the possibility for a big launch event.